w3c/wot-discovery/proposals/geolocation.md

 | `accuracy`     | number |    0 |      |       0 | Distance from point tangent to Earth's surface; the true location has at least a 90% probability of being within this distance.
 A value of 0 implies the accuracy is not actually known. |
 | `accuracyUnit` | qudt:Length |     |      | qudt:m | The units of accuracy; must be a linear length. |

-We will actually be using the term "Position" as shorthand for "2D Position".
+We will actually be using the term "position" as shorthand for "2D position".
+In particular,
-In particular, in the data encoding the "position" element is just the 2D element of geolocation.
+in the data encoding the "position" aspect is just the 2D element of geolocation.

 These are consistent with the corresponding elements of the OGC GeoPose draft.